-By observing thoughts we are aware of our reactions to ourselves and the world around us.
+Observing thoughts makes us aware of our reactions to ourselves and the world around us.
 We also become aware of how we speak to ourselves and others.

-It is by being aware of our emotions that we can develop the ability to deal with difficult emotions.
+By being aware of our emotions, we can develop the ability to deal with difficult emotions.

 Knowing and understanding our sensations helps us understand how we react in different scenarios.
-Observing our sensations help us understand our moods, fears, ourselves and our body.
+Observing our sensations helps us understand our moods, fears, ourselves and our body.

 “Whatever the present moment contains, accept it as if you had chosen it.
 Always work with it, not against it.”Eckhart Tolle

-To begin practising mindfulness it can be as simple as being fully present in a conversation you are having with someone, being mindful as you clean your teeth or do the dishes.
+Practising mindfulness can be as simple as being fully present in a conversation you are having with someone, being mindful as you clean your teeth or do the dishes.

 I started practising mindfulness first by observing my actions in conversations and interactions with the people around me.
-I quickly realised I wasn’t reacting the way I wanted to in some environments and decided to observe my thoughts more.
+I quickly realised I wasn’t reacting as I wanted to in some environments and decided to observe my thoughts more.

 Myth 2 – silence.
 Mindfulness is sitting in silence.
-Mindfulness is often spoken about interchangeably with mediation.
-Neither mindfulness or meditation is about sitting in silence.
+Mindfulness is often spoken about interchangeably with meditation.
+Neither mindfulness nor meditation is about sitting in silence.
 Meditation is focusing on an object, quite often the breath.
 Whereas mindfulness is about being aware of the present moment and purposely observing it.

-Every day is filled with many moments in where it is possible to integrate mindfulness into our lives.
+Every day is filled with many moments in which it is possible to integrate mindfulness into our lives.

 24 Easy ways to begin practising mindfulness.